vemonet/rdflib-endpoint/README.md

 hatch run fmt
 ```

-Check the code for errors, and if it is in accordance with the PEP8 style guide, by running `flake8` and `mypy`:
+Check the code for errors, and if it is in accordance with the PEP8 style guide, by running `ruff` and `mypy`:

 ```
 hatch run check